ghastmask/enumgen/README.md

 enumgen
 =======

-Ruby DSL for creating better enums in different languages
+Ruby DSL for creating better enums in different languages.
+Really just c++ for now!